 In 2016, WorldGBC also created the Leadership in Energy and Environmental (LEED) standards as a rating system.
 Within the first year, more than 15 billion square feet of building space had been LEED-certified.
 Within two years, estimates were that U.S. LEED-certified buildings were generating $1.2 billion in energy savings and water savings totaled $149 million.

 July 2021 saw the release of an updated International Green Construction Code (IgCC).
 It is an invaluable model code that, amongst other things, is formulated to help cities, states, and countries deal with scarce resources and build smarter, stronger, more sustainably, and more resilient, lowering operating costs and energy usage.

 WorldGBC’s latest status report draws attention to the emissions caused by steel and concrete production.
 And they are huge.
 But the new technologies that we can use for carbon capture are evolving, including CarbFix which almost magically converts CO2 into stone.
 That includes the CO2 used for steel production.

 New York engineer, Michael Tobias, in his ebook, The Top 10 Inventive Green Engineering Trends for 2017, points out that steel is one of the major construction products that can be recycled – with a potential recovery rate of 98%.
 Other recyclable materials include stone and concrete, although the process is slow.

-Happily, there are, according to WorldGBC, companies like LafargeHolcim and Heidelberg Cement that have committed to the Net Zero Climate Pledge they launched in 2018.
+Happily, according to WorldGBC, companies like LafargeHolcim and Heidelberg Cement have committed to the Net Zero Climate Pledge they launched in 2018.
 The approach of this initiative is to motivate leadership action in tackling embodied carbon emissions from the building and construction sector.